 Committee membership and its powers are set out in the SWSSWA.
 Membership is prescribed in the following manner: elected or appointed social work members, elected or appointed social service work members, and public members appointed by the Lieutenant Governor in Council.
-From January 2011 to September 2011, composition of the Committee consisted of: two public members, two elected social service work Council members, one elected social work Council member and one appointed social work member.
-From September 2011 to December 2011, composition of the Committee consisted of: two public members, two elected social work council work Council members, one elected social service work Council member and one appointed social service work council work Council members, two elected social service work council work Council members, two elected social service work Council work Council members, two elected social service work Council work Council members, two elected social service work Council members and one appointed social service work Council work Council members, two elected social service work Council members and one appointed social service work Council members.
+From January 2012 to December 2012, composition of the Committee consisted of: two public members, two elected social work Council members, one elected social service work Council member and one appointed social service work member.